-Cole Camp is a blue-collar town, with 35.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Cole Camp is generally considered to be a blue-collar town.
+35.35% of the Cole Camp workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cole Camp is a city of professionals, construction workers and builders, and service providers.
 There are especially a lot of people living in Cole Camp who work in community and social services (21.06%), food service (8.42%), and office and administrative support (5.86%).

-The percentage of adults in Cole Camp who are college-educated is close to the national average for all communities of 21.84%: 17.27% of the adults in Cole Camp have a bachelor's degree or advanced degree.
+In terms of college education, Cole Camp is nearly on par with the US average for all cities of 21.84%: 17.27% of adults 25 and older in Cole Camp have a bachelor's degree or advanced degree.

 The per capita income in Cole Camp in 2022 was $25,028, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,112 for a family of four.
 However, Cole Camp contains both very wealthy and poor people as well.